HOLO: Homography-Guided Pose Estimator Network for Fine-Grained Visual Localization on SD Maps: Methodology

 \subsection{Mapping 3D Pose by Homography matrix}

 We replace direct pose regression with a homography-based projection strategy.
-The projection process is similar to \cite{wang2023fine}.
-But, interestingly, we find that this approach can constrain the pose within a feasible solution space, thereby improving estimation accuracy and convergence speed in our work.
+This approach constrains the pose within a feasible solution space, thereby improving estimation accuracy and convergence speed.
 The homography establishes the pixel-wise mapping between two planes as

 where $(u,v)$ and $(u',v')$ denote corresponding pixel coordinates in the BEV and map, and $s$ is a scale factor.

 Given $\mathbf{H}$, the vehicle position on the map is obtained by projecting the BEV grid center $(u_c, v_c)$: